KylahRC/PROG6221_POE_ChatBot_ST10435066/README.md

 4) Hit "Enter" using your keyboard
 5) CyberCat will validate your feelings
 6) You will be prompted to select from 2 options:
         "1.
-Show me a list of follow ups"
+Show me a list of follow ups" (See Path 1a) "2.
+No, Move to a new topic" (See Path 1b) Path 1a:
+1) Type "1" using the keyboard
+2) Hit "Enter" using your keyboard
+3) CyberCat will display a list of follow-up questions related to your topic
+4) Type the number corresponding to the follow-up question you'd like answered
+5) Hit "Enter" using the keyboard
+6) CyberCat will give you the answer to your selected question
+7) You will be prompted to select one of 2 options
+        "1.
+Yes, show me more follow-ups"
         "2.
-No, Move to a new topic"
+No, move to a new topic"
-7) If you type
+8) If you chose to type "1" using your keyboard and hit "Enter" you return to the beginning of Path 1a
+9) If you chose to type "2" using your keyboard and hit "Enter" you will be sent back to Step 3 of "Option 1"

+Path 1b:
+1) Type "2" using your keyboard
+2) Hit "Enter" using your keyboard
+3) You will be sent back to Step 3 of "Option 1"

+Path 2:
+1) Type "2" using the keyboard and hit "Enter":
+2) CyberCat will provide a new cybersecurity tip on the same topic
+3) You will be sent back to Step 8 of "Option 1"

+Path 3:
+1) Type "3" using your keyboard
+2) Hit "Enter" using your keyboard
+3) You will be sent back to Step 3 of "Option 1"

+Path 4:
+1) Type "4" using your keyboard
+2) Hit "Enter" using your keyboard
+3) You will be sent back to Step 6 of the "Entering Program" sequence

-To pet the cat:
+Option 2: To pet the cat:
 1) Launch program
 2) Enter name using keyboard
 3) Hit "Enter" using keyboard